dae9999nam/UniHaven_COMP3297/README.md

 ### This repository is to develop a web-service API in Agile development to provide quick accommodation search service for undergraduates and post-graduates in the University of Hong Kong

+## Latest Update Note - 2025/Apr/28th

+- Authentication Implemented
+- Email Notification Implemented (printed on the console for both user and cedars-specialist)
+- Reservation Function Updated

+System usage has been updated - Baek Seunghyeon

 ## Requirements

 pipenv